michaliskok/rcu/valtiny/README.md

 1. Stub the unneeded #includes, and keep the needed primitives and definitions in "fake.h" and "fake.c", e.g. IS_ENABLED, barrier(), and bool.
-(*Note: barrier() definition here differs from the kernels respective definition, due to Nidhugg compatibility problems with inline assembly.
-More specifically, here barrier() inserts a full memory fence (compiler & CPU), whereas the respective kernel's primitive inserts a compiler fence only.
-However, in this implementation, we could omit the usage of barrier everywhere, and still get the same results*.)
 2. Tiny RCU runs on a single CPU, hence we used a mutex to simulate this environment.
 Since we are in a non-preemptible kernel (Tiny RCU is only available for non-preemptible kernels), preemption cannot happen everywhere (i.e. threads voluntarily leave the CPU when their work